Approved by the Energy, Environment, and Water Policy Committee on March 21, 2025

 Rationale

 RSM is critical for preserving and restoring wetlands and other ecosystems.
-It is also essential restore and support the chemical, physical, and biological integrity and biodiversity of waters and associated aquatic habitats.
+It is also essential to restore and support the chemical, physical, and biological integrity and biodiversity of waters and associated aquatic habitats.
 RSM is integral in the effective implementation of the watershed approach to managing water resources.
-RSM integrates actions that affect the erosion, transport, deposition, and sediment removal in a region.
+RSM integrates actions that affect erosion, transport, deposition, and sediment removal in a region.
 Knowledge of the sediment system in a region is essential for making local water resource project decisions and setting up longer-range management strategies.
 Effective implementation of RSM will restore vital hydrogeomorphic processes with related ecological and social benefits.

 This policy has worldwide application